Pseudacteon tricuspis

-Pseudacteon tricuspis (commonly referred to as a phorid fly or fire ant decapitating fly) is a parasitic phorid fly that decapitates its host, the imported Solenopsis invicta fire ant.
+Pseudacteon tricuspis (commonly referred to as a phorid fly or fire ant decapitating fly) is a parasitoid phorid fly that decapitates its host, the imported Solenopsis invicta fire ant.
+Female P. tricuspis deposit their eggs directly into the fire ant host.
 There are over 70 described species within the Pseudacteon genus, which parasitize a variety of ant species.
 However, P. tricuspis is very specific to its host ant and will not attack other native ant species, making it a good biological control against the fire ant.
-P. tricuspis was also introduced into the United States for this purpose.
-Aside from the United States, P. tricuspis has also been found in South America, Europe, and Asia.
-Female P. tricuspis deposit their eggs directly into the fire ant host.
+P. tricuspis was introduced into the United States for this purpose, and the species P. tricuspis is now also been found in South America, Europe, and Asia.
 Deposition into the ant host determines the sex of the egg, which grows within the host until adulthood, killing and decapitating the host in the process.
 Interestingly, P. tricuspis has a male-biased sex ratio, where the males are smaller than the females.

 Description

 Pseudacteon tricuspis is a species of the Pseudateon genus and a member of the family Phoridae, which is commonly called scuttle flies, humped-back flies, and phorid flies.
 Eight native Pseudacteon species parasitize native fire ants in the United States (Plowes 2009).

 The adult P. tricuspis flies are 0.9-1.5mm in length.
 The mandibles of the larvae are unable to chew or digest food and are instead used to aid in movement and anchoring within the host.
-The ovipositor, which is the organ that is used by the female to lay eggs, has a looks different in all species within the Pseudacteon genus and can be used to distinguish the species from one another.
+The ovipositor, which is the organ that is used by the female to lay eggs, looks different in each species within the Pseudacteon genus and can be used to distinguish the species from one another.